marielacour81/ONE/one/alf/README.md

 second, then the first file is guaranteed to contain integers referring to the rows of the second.
 For example, spikes.clusters.npy would contain integer references to the rows of clusters.brain_location.json and clusters.probes.npy; and clusters.probes.npy would contain integer references to probes.insertion.json.
+All attributes belonging to the same object are of identical size.

 ## Glossary